andyblight/raspi-robot-esp32/rover/docker/README.md

 When the container is running, you can get a Bash user prompt attached to the container using `./attach.bash`.
 The `./attach.bash` script can be used to open multiple terminal sessions on the docker container by calling the script as many times as needed.

-## Setting up the micro-ROS component for ESP-IDF workspace
+## Verifying the docker

+You should do this the first time you setup the docker and after every change to the docker or related scripts.

-To prove that you have everything setup correctly, build the example `int32_publisher` by following these instructions.
+Build and run the example `int32_publisher` by following these instructions.

 Open a new shell on the docker (use `attach.bash`), then enter the commands: